 Cold temperatures can really destroy the effective battery life of electronics.
 Luckily there’s an easy on-off switch and you’ll be able to extend the life of your battery pretty dramatically by keeping it in an inside pocket.

-If you looking for a usb rechargeable hand warmer, the BigBlue rechargeable is your best best!
+If you looking for the best usb rechargeable hand warmer, the BigBlue rechargeable is for you!

 I would be remiss to avoid listing the classic Zippo hand warmer as the number one choice among peers.
 Cold blooded individuals have more choices than ever today, yet there’s something timeless about the Zippo.